architolk/mimtools/docs/fbm2mim.md

 ## Mapping of FBM to MIM

-(In the mapping below we will refer to an fbm:Objecttype as an objectified fbm:Facttype or simply a fbm:Entitytype).
+In the mapping below, we consider an fbm:Objecttype an objectified fbm:Facttype or a fbm:Entitytype with its reference scheme, so:
-(As such, this excludes simple fbm:Facttypes and fbm:Valuetypes)
+- An objectified facttype can *have* roles and can *play* roles;
+- An entitytype can *have* roles via its reference scheme and can *play* roles.

+Valuetypes can only *play* roles and can never *have* roles.
+Only valuetypes are mapped to a datatypes.

-### fbm:Entitytype and objectified fbm:Facttype to mim:Objecttype
+### fbm:Objecttype to mim:Objecttype

 - All fbm:Objecttypes are translated to mim:Objecttypes.
-- The fbm:name of the fbm:Entittype or objectified fbm:Facttype will be used as mim:name.
+- The fbm:name of the fbm:Objecttype will be used as mim:name.

 ### fbm:subtype to mim:Generalisatie